 GRO Marketing believe in posting on every social platform x2 per day.
 Posting x2 times per day might scare some people away from social media, but did you know the average tweet without hashtags or tags only lasts 18 minutes.
 That means if you post x3 times per week without hashtags etc your post content will be visible for an average of 54 minutes out of a potential 10,080 minutes in a 7-day timeframe.

 Choosing the right social media platform can be a difficult task.
 Firstly, you must identify who your target audience would be and which social platforms they are most likely to use.
 Within the past 18 months, LinkedIn has evolved from a CV/Recruitment platform into a great place to target B2B posts.
 On LinkedIn you have a captive audience of other professionals in and around your industry who could potentially engage with your content.
-Twitter and Google Plus are still great for short snappy business updates.
+Twitter is still great for short snappy business updates.
 Facebook and Instagram have become the go to platform for consumer marketing with companies more likely to post informal video or image posts.
 To get the most out of social strategies you need to make sure your posting to a relevant audience.

 Taking the time to plan a careful schedule for your social media platforms will pay off.
 They are a great way to drive traffic to your website.
 You should be sharing industry news, posting your own articles, products links and posting 3 times a day, when your customers are most likely to engage.
 If you feel like dipping your toe into the realms of social media or want to understand what would work for you, our GRO Social Media Gurus are on hand to help.